thomassoupre/Latex-tables/README.md

     Don't forget to \usepackage{multirow}

-the test data returns this table
+the test data returns this table using the *-t* option

 ![Image of Yaktocat](latex.png)